 Checked Baggage Fees

 Keep in mind it is always cheaper to plan ahead and buy your baggage allowance online, rather than at the airport.
 The following table is a chart listing all Ryanair Baggage Fees.
 You may bring up to a maximum of 2 bags.
+You may select whether you will bring a 15kg bag or 20kg bag.

 * Low Season From 01/10/15 - To 20/12/15